reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 export default Logger;
 ```

-Then we will define a flag in LaunchDarkly with the name *“backend-log-level”* where we can add a default variation as *“debug”*.
-We can then change it later to whatever we need.
+Then we will define a flag in LaunchDarkly with the name `backend-log-level` where we can add a default variation as `debug`.
+We can then change it later to whatever we need:

 {{% image alt="Backend Log Level Feature Flag" src="images/posts/nodejs-backend-launchdarkly/Simple_Log_Level.png" %}}

-Next we will subscribe to the log level flag before we initiate the `express` app to serve our APIs:
+Next we will create a file named `bootstrap.js` that subscribes to the log level flag before we initiate the `express` app to serve our APIs:

 ```javascript
 import util from 'util';